 A cool byproduct of the vital teeth whitening process, is that between the dental cleaning, the hydrogen peroxide gel and the activating light, your whole mouth is essentially sanitized.
 Your teeth look better, and they actually are also in better condition, after the teeth whitening is done.

 Teeth Whitening Safety

-Receiving a teeth whitening treatment in a dentist’s office is a very safe procedure and it is unlikely to have serious side effects.
+Receiving a teeth whitening treatment in a dentist’s office is a very safe procedure that’s extremely unlikely to have serious side effects.
 Some people’s teeth may be more sensitive for a short period, and mild gum irritation can also occur.
 Overall, getting this treatment from a teeth whitening dentist instead of an over-the-counter kit is safer for the health of your teeth because it’s done in a controlled way by a professional.

 Are You Looking For A Cincinnati Dentist Who Can Help You Get Whiter Teeth?

 Dr. Scott Malavich and Dr. Andrea Schmerler of Beckham Square Family Dental in Blue Ash, Ohio have the necessary expertise to properly, safely and effectively whiten your teeth.
 Providing premiere family dentistry, cosmetic dentistry, and emergency dentistry services, patient comfort and safety are a major focus in everything we do.
 Call our office at 513.489.7800 or use our contact form to schedule an appointment.